DocumentationAEM as a Cloud ServiceUser Guide

-Learn about the different extension points and other features that allow you to customize the authoring experience of the Universal Editor to support the needs of your content authors.
+Learn about the different options to customize the Universal Editor to support the needs of your content authors.

 Certain authoring workflows require content to be reviewed before it is published.
 In such situations, the option to publish should not be available to any authors.